syncfusion-content/asp.net-core-docs/aspnet-core/Combobox/how-to.md

 The ComboBox supports the `autofill` behaviour with the help of **autofill** property.
 Whenever you change the input value, the ComboBox will autocomplete your data by matching the typed character.
-Suppose, if no matches found then, comboBox doesn't suggest any item.
+If no matches found, the comboBox will not suggest any item.

 In the following sample, showcase that how to work autofill with ComboBox.

-{% tabs %}

 {% highlight html%}